shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 learning the general features of the AKOA Dataset.

 ## Validation & Training Overlayed
-The overlay of training and validation can be seen below:
+The overlay of training and validation can be seen below.

 ![image](images/Validation%20&%20Training%20Loss%20Across%20Epochs.png)

 ## Visualization & Results
-The stable diffusion model can be ran and utilised in `predict.py` to generate images, three functions have been provided
+The stable diffusion model can be run and utilised in `predict.py` to generate images, three functions have been provided
 namely:
 1. Generate Single Image - Generates and displays a single image